Oliver-Binns/Website/Content/posts/native-with-wordpress.md

 }
 ```

-Great, now let's run it:
+Great, now let’s run it:

 ![An white iPhone 7.
 On the screen is an app showing a blog post.
 Title: Project setup, Widgets cannot be provided standalone, so we will need to start with a boilerplate app.
 Here we will setup a new Xcode project and produce a basic app.
 If you are a seasoned app developer, you may want to skip to the "Your First Widget" section.](/images/bold-italic.png)
 _HTML mark-up rendered as a UILabel within SwiftUI._